Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

 \begin{proposition}[Decomposition of Difference-in-Differences Estimand] \ \\ If assumptions (\ref{assumption:random}), (\ref{assumption:no-anticipation}) and \nameref{assumption:parallel} hold, the population difference-in-differences estimand can be decomposed as follows:

 \end{proposition}

-The proof is given in Appendix \ref{sec:proofs}, but the intuition behind the additional terms is as follows.
-First, the change in outcomes among treated units combines the direct effect of treatment with the spillover effects caused by nearby treated units.
-Therefore the first difference adds the average spillover effect onto the treated units, $\tau_{\text{spill}}(1)$.
-Second, the change in outcomes among control units combines the parallel counterfactual trend with the average spillover effect onto control units.
+The proof is given in Appendix \ref{sec:proofs}, but the intuition is as follows.
+The change in outcomes among control units combines the parallel counterfactual trend with the average spillover effect onto control units.
 Since $\hat{\tau}$ is found by subtracting the change in outcomes among the control units, we subtract the average spillover effect onto the control, $\tau_{\text{spill}}(0)$.

 Researchers typically estimate the canonical two-way fixed-effects model,